nilizadeh/de-anonymization/README.md

+Note:
-Note: You may use "code/"re-wiring-edges.jar" to re-wire the edges and generate noisy networks
+	- You may use "code/"re-wiring-edges.jar" to re-wire the edges and generate noisy networks
+	- You may use "code/deAnon/graph/OverlappedGraphs.java" to generate two overlapped networks from a reference network.

 Please cite our paper using: